SuperViz/sdk-bldrsai-threejs-demo-react/README.md

 To start the demo you must fill in the fields below:

 * Room id: id of the room that the user will enter;
-* User id: id of the user who will enter the meeting;
+* Participant id: id of the user who will enter the meeting;
-* User name: name of the user who will enter the meeting;
+* Participant name: name of the user who will enter the meeting;
-* Avatar URL: link to avatar model (GLB or GLTF);
 * Avatar scale: the scale of the model;
 * Avatar height: the Y position of the avatar inside the tour;
 * Is host candidate: determines whether the user is allowed to receive the host role;